trust-mfn-berlin/animals-as-objects/vault/story.keeping-record-of-animals.md

 The repercussions can still be felt today, not least in attempts to trace the origins and history of the zoo animals that wound up in the museum in the early 20th century.
 This applies to both collection curators and historians – either they cannot find sufficient information, or the specimens are still waiting to be inventoried and described.
 Collection curators in 2021 might sometimes know how Steinbacher felt in 1935 when they receive enquiries about the items in their collections.
 Analysing existing inventories and entering new arrivals into the inventory are two of the essential and tedious, though rarely acknowledged, tasks performed in collections – even if the transfers that take place between zoos and museums are now primarily recorded in databases and the associated exchange of information between institutions now predominantly takes place online.
 Whether analogue or digital, no zoo and no natural history museum can get by without lists, without records of their animals; and no history that aims to research the relationships between these institutions can avoid delving into the archived paperwork of yesterday.

 [^1]: In the Zoological Museum, gifts vastly outweighed purchases: in 1902, the museum recorded 932 gifts and 547 purchases; in 1908 there were 2,413 gifts versus 1,145 purchases; and in 1913, 3,127 gifts compared with 870 purchases; cf. Angermann, Renate.
-“Die Säugetierkollektion des Museums für Naturkunde der Humboldt- Universität zu Berlin”. _Säugetierkundliche Informationen_ 3, no. 13 (1989): 47-68.
+“Die Säugetierkollektion des Museums für Naturkunde der Humboldt-Universität zu Berlin”. _Säugetierkundliche Informationen_ 3, no. 13 (1989): 47-68.

-[^2]:  K. A. Möbius to the Ministerium für geistliche Angelegenheiten („the Prussian ministry of education“), 27.02.1889, MfN, HBSB, Zool.
+[^2]:  K. A. Möbius to the Ministerium für geistliche Angelegenheiten („the Prussian Ministry of Education“), 27.02.1889, MfN, HBSB, Zool.
 Mus.
 S III, Zoolog.
 Garten I, Bl.
 25; L. Heck to the Zoological Museum 01.01.1890, MfN, HBSB, Zool.
 Mus.
 S III, Zoolog.
 Garten, I, Bl.
 32.

 [^3]: Back then, the aquarium usually delivered the animals to the museum free of charge.
 They were generally transported in collective consignments by one of the zoo’s vehicles; in urgent cases, the museum sent its own messenger; cf. O. Heinroth to A. Brauer, 15.04.1915, in MfN, HBSB, Zool.
 Mus.
 S III, Zoolog.
 Garten I; Zoo to MfN, 06.08.1925, MfN, HBSB, S004-02-05 no. 97.